peytonbrsmith/simple_shell/README.md

 Reach out to [Peyton](https://github.com/peytonbrsmith) or [Allen](https://github.com/ranicholson)

 ## Project Status

+Checked using Valgrind.
+No known memory leaks or bugs.

 Currently there are no plans to continue working on the simple shell after completion of the project.